skillab-project/skillab-tracker-testathon/docs/testing.md

 For writing tests, we recommend using **Django's test client** along with **Python's built-in unittest framework**.
 However, you are free to use your preferred testing framework and dependencies.

 #### Example of automated testing
-This test validates that single-keyword searching works as expected in job listings and is part of the *Logic Testing*.
+The first test validates that single-keyword searching works as expected in job listings and is part of the *Logic Testing*.
+The second test ensures that there are no duplicates returned in the course listings and is part of the *Data Integrity Testing*.

-You can also view the following test in `api/tests.py`.
+You can also view the following tests in `api/tests.py`.

 ```python
 from unittest import TestCase